Akademia e Futbollit

-Akademia e Futbollit is an Albanian football academy based in Tiranë.
+Akademia e Futbollit is an Albanian football academy based in Tirana.
 The academy was opened on 22 September 2015 by former Albania international Alban Bushi.
 They operate age groups between under-7s and under-21s.
 The club currently competes in the Kategoria Superiore U-21, the newly-formed under-21 top flight.

+Players

+Notable former players

+This is a list of Akademia e Futbollit players with senior national team appearances: